Project

 When You Hear the Sound ‘Dong’ and See Me, It’s Already Too Late

-Video Installation, 00:02:18, in a loop | 2022
+Video Installation, 00:02:18, in a loop | Personal Work in the Project Post Production | 2022

 Screenshots of the video installation